Jh123x/xss-demo/README.md

   * There must be no autoescape at the side of the server.

-# Demostrations of XSS
+# Demonstrations of XSS
-## Things to note BEFORE trying the demostration
+## Things to note BEFORE trying the Demonstration
 * Go to [127.0.0.1:5000/cookie](http://127.0.0.1:5000/cookie) to create set a cookie for the main website
 * Run `python app.py` in the malicious website folder to run the malicious server to collect the cookies